-8.2.4 Market Participant Changes to a Non-Established Market Interface Service Provider
+8.1.4 Market Participant Changes to a Non-Established Market Interface Service Provider

-(1) A Market Participant that chooses to change to a new Market Interface Service Provider (MISP) that has not successfully completed ERCOT’s technical certification testing for another Market Participant in the service territory in question is considered a Non-Established Market Interface Service Provider (MISP).
+(1) A Market Participant that chooses to change to a new Market Interface Service Provider (MISP) that has not successfully completed ERCOT’s technical qualification testing for another Market Participant in the service territory in question is considered a Non-Established Market Interface Service Provider (MISP).

 (2) A Market Participant may not switch to a Non-Established MISP as an emergency.
-A switch to a Non-Established MISP by a Market Participant is not considered for ad hoc testing and does require full Texas retail market testing.
+A switch to a Non-Established MISP by a Market Participant is not considered for out-of-flight testing and does require full Texas retail market testing.
 This Market Participant is required to execute tests during an in-flight market test flight.

-8.3 Ad hoc Period

-(1) Ad hoc testing allows current Market Participants to test minor enhancements to their systems or processes that do not pose undue risk to the retail market.
-Ad hoc testing can be performed either during the in-flight or ad hoc periods per the approved Flight Schedule.
-These guidelines address, but are not limited to, the following systems or process enhancements that could be considered applicable for ad hoc testing.

-8.3.1 Current Market Participant adds a new additional Data Universal Numbering System (DUNS) Number for a certified Retail Electric Provider (REP)
+8.1.5 Current Market Participant adds a new additional Data Universal Numbering System (DUNS) Number for a certified Retail Electric Provider (REP)

-(1) A Market Participant who has completed ERCOT’s technical certification testing in the Texas electric choice market with the current Texas Standard Electronic Transaction (Texas SET) version determines that it needs to establish a new additional Data Universal Numbering System (DUNS) number (DUNS or DUNS + 4) for a certified Retail Electric Provider (REP) under that Market Participant’s existing umbrella.
+(1) A Market Participant who has completed ERCOT’s technical qualification testing in the Texas electric choice market with the current Texas Standard Electronic Transaction (Texas SET) version determines that it needs to establish a new additional Data Universal Numbering System (DUNS) number (DUNS or DUNS + 4) for a certified Retail Electric Provider (REP) under that Market Participant’s existing umbrella.
 In this instance the certified Market Participant in a specific service territory is simply adding a new trade name and DUNS number that will be utilizing the same Load Serving Entity (LSE), banking relationships, back-end systems, Transmission and/or Distribution Service Provider (TDSP) territories, functionality, and the same established Electronic Data Interchange (EDI) Provider.
 If any of these criteria differ from the original DUNS, the Competitive Retailer (CR) will need to test during the in-flight period and use the New CR track.

-8.
+8.1.6 Additional Functionality

+(1) Market Participants may test additional functionality that could include the following:

+(a) Continuous Service Agreement (CSA); and

+(b) PUCT option changes.

+8.2 Coordinated Out-of-Flight Testing

+(1) It may be necessary for a current Market Participant to test changes outside of an in-flight testing period.
+The impacted Market Participant should give the impacted trading partners ten (10) Business Days advance notice in order to coordinate a mutually agreed out-of-flight testing schedule.
+Coordinated out-of-flight testing requests are limited to the following:

-3.2 New Service Territory/New Trading Partnership
+8.2.1 Current Market Participant Adds a New Service Territory/New Trading Partnership

-(1) A new service territory/new trading partnership is defined as a current Market Participant who has completed ERCOT’s technical certification testing with the current Texas SET version that is adding a TDSP trading partnership.
+(1) A new service territory/new trading partnership is defined as a current Market Participant who has completed ERCOT’s technical qualification testing with the current Texas SET version that is adding a TDSP trading partnership.
+Market Participants that want to add a Municipally Owned Utility (MOU) or Electric Cooperative (EC) trading partnership must do schedule testing during the inflight timeframe.

-8.3.3 Current Market Participant Changes to an “Established” Market Interface Service Provider
+8.2.2 Current Market Participant Changes to an “Established” Market Interface Service Provider

-(1) A Market Participant who has completed testing certification with the current Texas SET version determines that it needs to change its Market Interface Service Provider (MISP) to another MISP that is currently serving another Market Participant in a specified service territory or to an Established MISP.
+(1) A Market Participant who has completed testing qualification with the current Texas SET version determines that it needs to change its Market Interface Service Provider (MISP) to another MISP that is currently serving another Market Participant in a specified service territory or to an Established MISP.

-(2) Market Participants may not test with two different MISPs in the same flight.
+(2) Market Participants may not test with two different MISPs at the same time.
 If a Market Participant chooses to test for a change of MISPs during a Texas SET version release, that Market Participant must use the same MISP in production.